stashed/docs/docs/guides/v1alpha1/offline_backup.md

 namespace/demo created
 ```

->Note: YAML files used in this tutorial are stored in [/docs/examples/backup](/docs/examples/backup) directory of [stashed/stash](https://github.com/stashed/stash) repository.
+>Note: YAML files used in this tutorial are stored in [/docs/examples/backup](/docs/examples/backup) directory of [stashed/docs](https://github.com/stashed/docs) repository.

 ## Overview

 The following diagram shows how Stash takes offline backup of a Kubernetes volume.
-Open the image in a new tab to see the enlarged image.
+Open the image in a new tab to see the enlarged version.

 <p align="center">
   <img alt="Stash Offline Backup Flow" src="/docs/images/v1alpha1/stash-offline-backup.svg">